Michael-Cowie/Notes/Math/units.md

     <h1> Introduction of Units </h1>
 </div>

 A unit, in mathematical and scientific contexts is a standardized quantity used as a refernce for measuring a particular physical or abstract property.
-It assigns meaning to a numerical value by specifying the dimension it represents.
+It assigns meaning to a numerical value by **specifying the dimension it represents**.
 For instance, the number "6" alone is dimensionless and ambiguous, however, when paired with a unit such as \( 6 \ \frac{\mathrm{km}}{\mathrm{h}} \), it becomes velocity, indicating a rate of change in position over time.
-Formally, units are part of dimensional analysis, a branch of mathematics that ensures consistency in equations by tracking dimensions associated with quantites.
+Formally, units are part of dimensional analysis, a branch of mathematics that **ensures consistency in equations** by tracking dimensions associated with quantites.
 A unit is a constraint on how a numerical value participates in equations.
-Units are algebraic labels that enforce correct combination of quantities.
-Only equations give physical meaning, units alone never do.
+Units are algebraic labels that enforce correct combination of quantities. **Only equations give physical meaning, units alone never do**.
 Units must be fixed and cannot contain numerical information.

 A quantity is defined as an ordered pair consisting of a scalar and a unit.
 Equivalently, it may be written as the product.